There are lots of really cute baby things in the world, but for me, few things are cuter than a baby chameleon.

 Chameleons don’t drink water like most animals.
 Instead, they lick water droplets that form on leaves after rainfall and early morning dew.

 This needs to be recreated in captivity and is done in the same way for baby chameleons as it is for adults.
-How to do that can be read about in my article on the topic.

-If you hand spray your chameleon’s enclosure, do not spray your baby chameleon directly with water or even if you use an automatic misting machine the same caution still applies.
+If you hand spray your chameleon’s enclosure, do not spray your baby chameleon directly with water or even if you use an automatic misting machine, the same caution still applies.

 Food